 Lina Khan, Prominent Big Tech Critic, Will Lead The FTC

-President Joe Biden on Tuesday named Lina Khan as the chairwoman of the Federal Trade Commission, giving the regulatory authority's top spot to one of Silicon Valley's most prominent critics.
+President Joe Biden has named Lina Khan as the chairwoman of the Federal Trade Commission, giving the regulatory authority's top spot to one of Silicon Valley's most prominent critics.

-The surprise move elevating Khan to FTC chair came shortly after the Senate confirmed Khan as a commissioner in a 69-28 vote.
+The surprise move elevating Khan to one of the most powerful regulatory positions in Washington was announced by Sen. Amy Klobuchar, D-Minn., at the start of a hearing on Tuesday.
+It came shortly after the Senate confirmed Khan as a commissioner in a 69-28 vote.

 Democrats will now have a majority on the five-member commission, which Khan likely will steer toward more aggressive examination of tech companies' alleged abuse of monopoly power.